dmidlo/histdata.com-tools/docs/euro-area-germany-france-backfill.md

-international-trade-in-goods, and quarterly-labour-cost archives complete four ECB monetary-policy artifact families, the selected euro-area money/credit lineage, the harmonized inflation and aggregate-GDP anchors, and the first labour-market, earnings, and production slices, not issue #539 as a whole.
-Other euro-area employment and earnings, current-account, and survey releases, the remaining ECB statistical families, Destatis and Bundesbank programs for Germany, and INSEE and Banque de France programs for France still require their own empirical archive
+international-trade-in-goods, and quarterly-labour-cost archives complete four ECB monetary-policy artifact families, the selected euro-area money/credit lineage, the harmonized inflation and aggregate-GDP anchors, and the first labour-market, earnings, production, and external-account slices, not issue #539 as a whole.
+Other euro-area employment, earnings, and survey releases, the remaining ECB statistical families, Destatis and Bundesbank programs for Germany, and INSEE and Banque de France programs for France still require their own empirical archive